Yes. All participants will receive a complete schedule of activities in the first few days of the program.

 Please refer to the lodging coordinator.

 Yes, you can access it for free.
-However in the residence buildings only cable Internet is available.
+In the residence buildings internet wireless also.

 All programs are open to people 18 years of age and older.
 In addition to university students, we often have professors, professionals, retirees and anyone interested in improving their French skills.